What is "WAKAYAMA"?

 Around 2006, Wakayama ordered "THE GLOVE" for the Japanese market with the idea of "a casual glove that can also be used for skiing."
 However, sales did not go as expected, possibly due to the stiff finish that resulted from the use of Gore-Tex in pursuit of functionality

-"Originally, I was planning to keep the design close to the original THE GLOVE design without changing it too much.
-However, I added color to the paracord and leather parts, improved the details a little, and made it a two-tone color to make it stand out a little more.
-I
+"Originally, we planned to keep the design close to the original THE GLOVE without changing it too much.
+However, we added color to the paracord and leather parts, made some minor improvements to the details, and made it a two-tone color to make it stand out a bit more.

-think these small changes also suited Waka's taste.
-By using wool for the lining, it has better functionality in terms of heat retention, and it has a classic impression and a style that is characteristic of Hestra."
+I think these small changes also suited Waka's taste.
+By using wool for the lining, we also enhanced the functionality in terms of warmth, and it has a classic feel, resulting in a style that is characteristic of Hestra's attention to detail."

 In other words, the reason why "WAKAYAMA" was born was probably Hestra's answer: "We interpreted Waka's great sensibility and ideas and made them into a form that could reach the world.
 That's it, Waka."